oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In-Memory Token Storage {#token-storage-in-memory}
 -----------------------

-Another option is keeping tokens in-memory, without using any persistent storage.
+Another option is keeping tokens in memory, without using any persistent storage.
 Doing so limits the exposure of the tokens to the current execution context only, but has the downside of not being able to persist tokens between page loads.

 In a JavaScript execution environment, the security of in-memory token storage can be further enhanced by using a closure variable to effectively shield the token from direct access.
 By using closures, the token is only accessible to the pre-defined functions inside the closure, such as a function to make a request to the resource server.